 Volunteer firefighters may lack some of the resources available to career firefighters, such as a second set of personal protective equipment (PPE), but there are still steps they can take to help prevent firefighter cancer risks.
-3M Scott Safety wrote the following blog story, first appearing on their Scott Safety Nation blog.

 1. Wear Your Gear